lynnpepin/reso/ARCHITECTURE.md

 ├── README.md
 │       The first thing you should be reading.
 │
-├── ARCHITECTURE.md
+└── ARCHITECTURE.md
-│       This document!
+        This document!
 This describes roughly the project architecture.
-│
-└── doc
-        This is garbage!
-But soon it will contain a more formal specification.

 ```

 ## Key concepts